code-dot-org/code-dot-org/pegasus/emails/2015-02-16-post-workshop.md

 <hr/>

-You’re receiving this email because you signed the petition on [Code.org](https://code.org/) or registered to host an Hour of Code at [hourofcode.com](http://hourofcode.com/).
+You’re receiving this email because you attended a [Code.org](https://code.org/) professional development workshop.
 We’ll send you only a few updates a year on our progress and the outcomes of your generous support.
 Don’t like these emails?
 [Unsubscribe](<%= unsubscribe_link %>).

 ![](<%= tracking_pixel %>)